 The solution is social customer relationship management, also known as social CRM (or social media CRM).
 This post will explain exactly what social CRM is, why it’s so important and how you can use it to generate more qualified leads for your business.

-Why social CRM is important for engagement
+Why social media CRM is important for engagement

 See the bigger picture

-Social media CRM goes beyond the basic demographics, encouraging your sales reps to understand the person and the evolving circumstances behind the name and title.
-Additionally, details from social media can give you insight into why a deal has stalled so you can come up with an effective solution.
+For instance, details from social media can give you insight into why a deal has stalled so you can come up with an effective solution.

-Get back lost hours
+Get time back

-Engender happier prospects
+Ensure happier prospects

 Keep everyone on the same page